Fighting For Justice In The Workplace Since 1955

 - Etc.

-The USERRA further provides protection to employees that are called for duty.
-It prohibits firing employees who are called into active military service, as well as the right to be reinstated to the position they held at that time.
-Such employees are also entitled to any promotions, pay increases, or other perks they would have received had they not been called into active duty.
+The USERRA further protects employees who are called to duty.
+It prohibits firing employees called into active military service, as well as the right to be reinstated to the position they held at that time.
+Such employees are also entitled to promotions, pay increases, or other perks they would have received had they not been called into active duty.
 If the job description after such promotion requires skills that the deployed individual is not familiar with because of the military duty, then they must be provided with proper training by the employer.

-The statute also protects the right to receive employer sponsored health insurance coverage for up to two years in deployment, as well as up to five years of time away, on duty, from employment.
+The statute also protects the right to receive employer-sponsored health insurance coverage for up to two years in deployment and up to five years of time away from employment while on duty.

 Apart from USERRA, the Family and Medical Leave Act and the New Jersey Law Against Discrimination also provide for certain protections for active military personnel and veterans.

-The FMLA provides for leave of up to 26 weeks to take care of a spouse, child or parent who has been injured in the line of duty.
-The New Jersey Law Against Discrimination also extends similar protection to veterans and members or armed forces.
-It prohibits employers from refusing to grant leave due to a military call to duty, with some important exceptions.
+The FMLA provides for leave of up to 26 weeks to care for a spouse, child, or parent who has been injured in the line of duty.
+The New Jersey Law Against Discrimination also extends similar protection to veterans and members of the armed forces.
+With some important exceptions, it prohibits employers from refusing to grant leave due to a military call to duty.

 Physical Disability Discrimination Against Veterans is Prohibited

-Vietnam Era Veterans Readjustment Assistance Act and the Law Against Discrimination prohibits any discrimination against a veteran who has suffered an injury which has rendered him or her physically disabled (mental disability is also covered to some extent).
-It requires the employer to make arrangements that enables the physically disabled person to perform his duties properly, provided that the arrangement shall not pose an excessive burden on the employer.
+Vietnam Era Veterans Readjustment Assistance Act and the Law Against Discrimination prohibit any discrimination against a veteran who has suffered an injury that has rendered him or her physically disabled (mental disability is also covered to some extent).
+It requires the employer to make arrangements that enable the physically disabled person to perform their duties properly, provided that the arrangement shall not excessively burden the employer.